 Hawke him/herself can qualify, especially if he or she is played as a helpful diplomatic type.
 Dad dies early on, then his/her village gets overrun with darkspawn, then one sibling gets taken out by an ogre, then the other sibling dies or gets hauled off to the Grey Wardens, and then Mom is horrifically killed by an insane mage, and then Hawke's friend/best friend/lover blows up the Chantry and starts a massive civil war... it's a wonder Hawke isn't catatonic post-game.

-This may sound like a rather odd example, given his role and the system, but Psaro of Dragon Quest IV surely qualifies, right?
-He's a humanoid demon with a lovely elf girlfriend named Rose, and generally a Friend to All Living Things, despite his heritage.
+Dragon Quest IV: Psaro the Manslayer is a humanoid demon with a lovely elf girlfriend named Rose, and generally a Friend to All Living Things, despite his heritage.
 Well, one day some enterprising merchants got a hold of Rose, based on rumors that her tears formed into valuable rubies, and being the profit-seeking humans they were, they took her into the middle of a field and brutally beat her.
 Needless to say, Psaro isn't very happy about this, finding himself so overcome with grief that he kills the merchants.
 He responds by founding Rosehill Village, which is a tiny settlement around a huge tower he builds to keep Rose safe.
-It's at this point that Psaro begins considering killing off all of humankind, but Rose begs him to give humanity a change to peacefully coexist, so he resists the urge.
+It's at this point that Psaro begins considering killing off all of humankind, but Rose begs him to give humanity a chance to peacefully coexist, so he resists the urge.
 A fellow demon, Radimvice/Aamon, has Rose captured and killed to further his own fiendish plots, namely taking control of all monsters.
 Radimvice/Aamon is able to prey on Psaro's trust of all monsters and claim that it was the humans that captured and killed Rose.
-This manipulation ends up sending Psaro so deep into despair that he usurps Estark's position as King of the Underworld, becomes the Big Bad of the game, and ultimately harnesses the very power of evolution to become a huge green version of Estark that provides the Ur Example of the Sequential Boss, all to take revenge against the humans that had wronged him so.
+This manipulation ends up sending Psaro so deep into despair that he usurps Estark's position as King of the Underworld, becomes the Big Bad of the game, and ultimately harnesses the very power of evolution to become a huge green version of Estark that provides the Ur-Example of the Sequential Boss, all to take revenge against the humans that had wronged him so.
 Even with all this, he's not quite an Omnicidal Maniac, since he still values the lives of everything else...you know, just not humans.
-(The DS and PS1 version adds a 6th chapter in which Psaro recovers from his defeat and does a Heel-Face Turn by saying that he can make up for his mistakes and take revenge with the party on Aamon.
+(The DS and PS1 version adds a 6th chapter in which Psaro recovers from his defeat and does a HeelFace Turn by saying that he can make up for his mistakes and take revenge with the party on Aamon.
 But only AFTER they resurrect Rose and make her calm him down.)

 Mercedes Marten from Dragon's Dogma.
 You are first introduced to her as the competent, and confident commanding officer of the Recruitment Corp, she even helps you repel a Hydra when it tries to destroy the encampment.
 However, it's when you get to meet the Duke that her insecurities show themselves.
 She's the daughter of the lord of Hearthstone, and was sent to help stop the Dragon and aid the Arisen.
 In reality though, it turns out he only sent her there to be rid of her, and so that one of his favourite sons wouldn't go to get killed instead.
 Lord Julien's speech to her during their duel completely stops her cold.
 If she survives she heads back to Hearthstone, to ask for a real army from her Father to help the Arisen.